dmbarbour/wikilon/docs/AwelonLang.md

                [A]c == [A][A]       (copy)
                [A]d ==              (drop)

-The square brackets `[]` enclose a 'block' of Awelon code, and represent a first-class function.
-This, together with various Church or Moegensen-Scott encodings, is the entire basis for representing data and computations in Awelon.
-All Awelon computations are pure.
-However, to achieve performance, we additionally leverage *Acceleration* as Awelon's alternative to built-in functions or performance-motivated FFI.
+Square brackets `[]` enclose Awelon code and represent first-class functions.
+This, together with various Church or Moegensen-Scott encodings, is the basis for representing data and computations in Awelon.
+Awelon computations are semantically pure, and their entire formal behavior can be understood in terms of these few primitives.

+However, to achieve performance, we additionally leverage *Acceleration*.
+This is Awelon's alternative to built-in functions and data-types. or performance-motivated FFI.
 Acceleration is discussed below.
+We can also leverage *Annotations*, to improve performance and

 This set of combinators is Turing complete, able to represent all deterministically computable functions.
 As a lightweight proof, I'll define the Curry-Schönfinkel SKI [combinators](https://en.wikipedia.org/wiki/Combinatory_logic).